princesslana/smalld.py/README.md

 ## Contact

-The best way to reach out is on [The Programmer's Hangout](https://discord.gg/programming) on Discord  and look for Princess Lana (Lana#4231).
+Reach out to the [Discord Projects Hub](https://discord.gg/3aTVQtz) on Discord and look for the smalld-py channels.

 ## Contributing